 Are you interested in environmental issues and social justice?
-Please join the Faith and Justice for prayer, prayerful reflections, education, discussion, and activities grounded in Catholic Social Teaching.
-This group is designed to encourage others both in and out of the parish toward environmental justice.
+The Faith and Justice community offers prayer, reflections, education, discussion, and activities grounded in Catholic Social Teaching.
+This group is designed to encourage others both in and out of the parish toward justice.

-Help Saint Ann Catholic Church support our Catholic brothers and sisters in Haiti.
-The Haiti committee helps ensure the funds raised by our parish has the greatest impact possible for the parishioners of St. Geroge, our sister parish in Haiti, as well as other communities across the world.
+Help Saint Ann Catholic Church support our Catholic brothers and sisters in Haiti and other LDCs.
+This committee helps ensure the funds raised by our parish have the greatest impact possible for the parishioners at St. George, our sister parish in Haiti, as well as other communities across the world.

 This ministry welcomes new parishioners, new babies and newly adopted children, coordinates receptions for parish events, sends cards to those on the parish prayer list and develops activities that extend hospitality to parishioners.
 This ministry meets once a year however they are actively involved with events throughout the year.